For more information on the shared value proposition and the use-case please check out also our blog article

 Additionally, this allows for adding data sources to Tulip that are yet to be officially supported (e.g., IO-Link sensors).
-To access local data sources, a Tulip Connector Host and/or opening ports is no longer required, which should align with the IT security department’s requirements.
+To access local data sources, a Tulip Connector Host and/or opening ports are no longer required, which should align with the IT security department’s requirements.

 Perform the following steps as a Tulip administrator.
 First, in the Tulip platform, go to your profile icon and click Settings.
 Then select the Bot tab and create one.
 For this project, only data should be read and displayed in the Tulip environment, therefore the scope must be set to “read-only”.

 The API Key, Secret and Auth Header are displayed.
 Please store this information in a safe place.